ehwest/mdn_qms/source/Quality_Manual/QM-0001_Quality_Manual.md

 ## Scope

-The Quality Management Systems defined in this manual applies to providing "T1Pal"and "CoPilot" cloud-based applications to subscribers, specifically including the following activities.
+The Quality Management Systems defined in this manual applies to providing the "Current Good Manufacturing Practices for delivering "T1Pal"and "CoPilot" cloud-based applications to subscribers, specifically including the following activities.

 * Product Design